daniele-pelagatti/danielepelagatti.com/src/markdown/planters-power-of-the-peanuts.en.md

 ---
 lang        : en
 title       : "Power Of The Peanut" permalink   : planters-power-of-the-peanuts id          : planters-power-of-the-peanuts date        : 2013-06-10 11:44
 author      : Daniele Pelagatti <daniele.pelagatti@unit9.com>
 template    : default.en.jade
 tags        : daniele,pelagatti,interactive,developer
+description : "Power of the Peanut is an interactive HTML5 microsite built to introduce the people of America to the nutritional power of peanuts." twittertags :
+    - powerofthepeanut
 ---

 # [Planters: Power Of The Peanut](http://www.powerofthepeanut.com/) #